Dollar edges down before Fed speakers, data; Swiss franc rises after SNB

 Later on Thursday, Fed Chair Jerome Powell is scheduled to give pre-recorded remarks at a conference in New York, where New York Fed President John Williams will also speak.
 Boston Fed President Susan Collins and Fed Governors Michelle Bowman and Lisa Cook take to the podium at various other venues as well.

-Analysts flagged that the euro has performed well against the dollar this week despite weak German economic data and concerns surrounding the French budget.

-After the stimulus plan, a better outlook for Chinese demand probably fed back into expectations for the economies of Germany and, more broadly, Europe.
+Some analysts said a better outlook for Chinese demand after the stimulus plan announcement fed back into expectations for the economies of Germany and, more broadly, Europe.

 Minutes from the Bank of Japan's July meeting, when the central bank raised short-term interest rates, showed policymakers were divided on how quickly the central bank should raise rates further.

-The Chinese yuan edged higher to 7.0149 per dollar in offshore trading after it pulled back on Wednesday from its highest since May of last year at 6.9952.
+The Chinese yuan rose 0.46% to 7.0 per dollar in offshore trading after it pulled back on Wednesday from its highest since May of last year at 6.9952.

-(Reporting by Stefano Rebaudo, Kevin Buckland and Rae Wee; Editing by Sam Holmes, Christopher Cushing and Emelia Sithole-Matarise)
+(Reporting by Stefano Rebaudo, Rae Wee and John Revill; Editing by Sam Holmes, Christopher Cushing and Emelia Sithole-Matarise)